ome/omero-documentation/omero/users/cli/delete.rst

 .. option:: --dry-run

     Run the command and report success or failure but do not delete the objects.
-This can be combined with the :option:`--report` to provide a detailed confirmation of what would be deleted before running the delete itself.
+This can be combined with the :option:`delete --report` to provide a detailed confirmation of what would be deleted before running the delete itself.